Back to Blog

 Mistake #1: Verifying Only Once

 Solution: Verify insurance before every appointment, not just for new patients.
 Yes, this takes more time, but it prevents costly surprises and ensures you always have current information.
+Practices that verify before every visit see first-pass claim approval rates above 93%, compared to around 81% for practices that verify inconsistently.
+The time investment pays for itself many times over in reduced denials and faster payments.

 Mistake #2: Incomplete Verification